sddevelopment-be/saboteurs/manuscript/managers/strategic_omission.md

 ### Sabotage Technique
 Exclude a key contributor from an important email thread or chat discussion.
 Let the conversation evolve over days or weeks.
-Then ask the omitted person for an urgent update -- citing the missing thread as context.
+Then ask the omitted person for an urgent update, citing the missing thread as context.

 When they express confusion, promise to forward the chain.
 Wait **at least 48 hours**.
 Bonus points if the forward arrives just before a deadline or when the relevant parties are unavailable.

 ### Field Deployment Instructions
-- Pretend their exclusion was accidental: *“Oh!
-I assumed you were on it.”*
+- Pretend their exclusion was accidental: _“Oh!
+I assumed you were on it.”_
-- Reference older threads with buried context: *“As discussed below...”*
+- Reference older threads with buried context: _“As discussed below...”_
 - Ask for status updates tied to undocumented decisions
-- Express disappointment if they’re not __“up to speed”__
+- Express disappointment if they’re not _“up to speed”_
-- Avoid Slack or live clarification; keep everything vague and async
+- Avoid Slack or live clarification; keep everything **vague and async**

 ### Expected Symptoms
 - Diminished trust from the excluded party
 - Panic work or disengagement
 - Passive resentment or overcompensation
 - Shadow policies created through parallel channels

+### Detection Clues

+- _“I wasn’t included in that thread.”_
+- _"Did you not see the email I sent?"_
+- _"Let me forward you the mail chain on that."_

 ### Amplifying Factors
 - Involve senior stakeholders in the original thread